JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 ```
 npm install
 ```
-(Optional): This package ships with a frozen set of the node modules needed to run the server, but running 'npm install' will update packages if more recent versions are available.
+(Optional): This package ships with a frozen set of the javascript packages needed to run the server, but running 'npm install' will update packages if more recent versions are available.
+These packages are located in the "node_modules" directory.

 ```
 npm run configure <Topology XML Filepath>